globalizejs/globalize/README.md

 each culture by looking at the script or enumerating its calendars collection.
 <pre>
-// switch to a non-standard calendar
+// switch to a non-standard calendar Globalize.culture.calendar = Globalize.culture.calendars.SomeOtherCalendar;
-$.global.culture.calendar = $.global.culture.calendars.SomeOtherCalendar;
-// back to the standard calendar
+// back to the standard calendar Globalize.culture.calendar = Globalize.culture.calendars.standard;
-$.global.culture.calendar = $.global.culture.calendars.standard;
 </pre>

 </p>